linxiaow/coms4995-saas-lionslist/README.md

 - Add user rating system, which allows buyers to rate particular sellers
 - Add comment system, which allows users to comment under posts
+- Add filtering and sorting to all existing posts
 - Add "make-a-deal" system, which allows buyers to make/cancel deal requests and allows sellers to approve/decline buyer's request
 - UI polishing for all pages